-- States (including an initial state s0): Finite models of multi-agent epistemic logic. - A goal formula φ_g : Formula of multi-agent epistemic logic. - A finite set A of possible actions: Finite event models.
+- An initial state s0: Finite model of multi-agent epistemic logic. - A goal formula φ_g : Formula of multi-agent epistemic logic. - A finite set A of available actions: Finite event models.

 Definition.
 A solution to an epistemic planning problem is a sequence of actions $a_1, \ldots, a_n \in A$ such that